WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 consume those trunking services on their behalf.

-RIPP Trunk Provider URI: An HTTP URI hosted by the trunking provider, which represents RIPP trunk.
+RIPP Trunk Provider URI: An HTTP URI hosted by the trunking provider, which represents the RIPP trunk from its perspective.

-RIPP Trunk Consumer URI: An HTTP URI hosted by the trunking consumer, used to receive calls from the trunking provider associated with a specific RIPP trunk.
+RIPP Trunk Consumer URI: An HTTP URI hosted by the trunking consumer, which represents the RIPP trunk from its perspective.

 Byway: A bidirectional byte stream between a RIPR provide and consumer.
 A Byway passes its data through a long-running HTTP request